HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 When I finished my presentation to the [Tech Exchange](https://buildyourfuture.withgoogle.com/programs/tech-exchange) participants, I asked for feedback from a friend and fellow tech writer who attended.
-They advised me to include what I like about technical writing and what makes it fun, as we'd previously discussed, to help the audience understand more about my motivation.
+They advised me to include what I like about technical writing and what makes it fun, to help the audience understand more about my motivation.

 > I like writing.
 I like technology.
 Putting the two together was a no-brainer
 > that took me 16 years to figure out.